TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

 --------------

 ``Filters`` can be used by ``Handlers`` and ``Loggers`` for more sophisticated filtering than is provided by levels.
-The base filter class only allows events which are below a certain point in the logger hierarchy.
+The base filter kundi only allows events which are below a certain point in the logger hierarchy.
 For example, a filter initialized with 'A.B' will allow events logged by loggers 'A.B', 'A.B.C', 'A.B.C.D', 'A.B.D' etc. but not 'A.BB', 'B.A.B' etc. If initialized with the